NeoGeoSNK/PTCGP-FRIEND-MACRO/README.md

 Step 8: Choose a button to start the macro:

-"Start" Button (▶️): Begins by accepting friend requests.
+- "Start" Button (▶️): Begins by accepting friend requests.

-"Start from Friend Deletion" Button (The 👥🗑️ button): First clears the friend list, then automatically starts accepting requests.
+- "Start from Friend Deletion" Button (The 👥🗑️ button): First clears the friend list, then automatically starts accepting requests.

-- **Allow adb to run and through the firewall if it asks you**
+ **Allow adb to run and through the firewall if it asks you**

 # FAQ

-Q: Does it work on resolutions other than 1920x1080?
+__Q: Does it work on resolutions other than 1920x1080?__

-A: It has not been tested on any other resolutions, but the Windows scaling must be set to 100% for it to work correctly.
+A: It has not been tested on any other resolutions, but the Windows scaling __must be set to 100%__ for it to work correctly.

-Q: Can it be used with multiple instances?
+__Q: Can it be used with multiple instances?__

 A: It hasn't been officially tested, but it is possible to copy multiple folders and run them.
 Some users have reported minor issues, but overall it works well.

-Q: "Error while update" appears when starting the macro.
+__Q: "Error while update" appears when starting the macro.__

 A: This can happen due to issues during the automatic update process.
 Re-download the macro file and try again.

 # Modification and Redistribution

-This project, as well as the original project it is based on, is licensed under GPL-3.0, allowing modifications and redistribution, provided that proper credit is given to both the original author, banana-juseyo, and myself.
+This project, as well as the original project it is based on, is licensed under GPL-3.0, allowing modifications and redistribution, provided that proper credit is given to both the original author, __banana-juseyo__, and __myself__.

 # Credits

 Technical Contributions:

- - "banana-juseyo" for the original code on which this macro is based [Repository](https://github.com/banana-juseyo/Banana-Macro-PtcgP)
+ - __"banana-juseyo"__ for the original code on which this macro is based [Repository](https://github.com/banana-juseyo/Banana-Macro-PtcgP)
- - "thqby" for WebView2 control in AutoHotkey [Repository](https://github.com/thqby/ahk2_lib)
+ - __"thqby"__ for WebView2 control in AutoHotkey
+    [Repository](https://github.com/thqby/ahk2_lib)
- - "TheArkive" for JXON_ahk2
+ - __"TheArkive"__ for JXON_ahk2
     [Repository](https://github.com/TheArkive/JXON_ahk2)